Aravindhakumar-M/Greenguard/Interrupt Node/README.md

 `cmd_vel (topic for velocity commands)`

 ## Acknowledgments
 This script uses a PID controller to control the robot's movement.
 Credit to the creators of the PID control algorithm.
-We would like to express our gratitude to Anya Robotics Pvt Ltd for their contributions or support.
+Extending gratitude to Anya Robotics Pvt Ltd for their valuable contributions and support.